 Tesla already has more than 200 charging stations in China, along with 13 superchargers, as it seeks to establish infrastructure in a critical market.
 China led the world with sales of 22 million automobiles in 2013, more than a quarter of the global market of 82.8 million, and the country has been seeking to encourage electric vehicles.

-A Chinese state agency said Friday that the country would stop charging sales tax on sales of electric cars, adding to savings already provided by rebates from the government, which hopes electric and hybrid automobiles can help cut down on stultifying pollution in the country.
+A Chinese state agency said Friday that the country will stop charging sales tax on sales of electric cars, adding to savings already provided by rebates from the government, which hopes electric and hybrid automobiles can help cut down on stultifying pollution in the country.
 An official with a Chinese electric-car manufacturer told the Wall Street Journal on Friday that the country is also considering a gasoline tax to fund more charging stations.

 "While the government can't force consumers to buy electric vehicles, it can mandate the construction of charging stations," BYD chairman Wang Chuanfu said.